To sustain a loss without sinking under it: How Aimée remembers Jaguar

-As good as it is, this ekphrastic piece gets better after we view the underlying movie, Max Färberböck's "Aimée & Jaguar", about four friends in 1930s Berlin, one of whom, Jaguar, becomes a holocaust victim.
+As good as it is, this ekphrastic piece gets better after we view the underlying movie, Max Färberböck's "Aimée and Jaguar", about four friends/lovers in 1930s Berlin, hiding away from Nazis and husbands; decades later, the three survivors gather to remember Jaguar, who became a holocaust victim.

 As the story goes, newcomer Erin Hopson posted this on Gazebo in 2007.
 Critics raved about it, calling it "award-winning writing".
 Four years later Erin had completed a college degree but had never submitted the poem anywhere.
 Last year, someone who had seen the poem on Gazebo showed TheHyperTexts editor Mike Burch a copy of it.
 The author was tracked down and the rest, as they say, is history.